rdroro/diy-diagram-it-yourself/README.md

 ## Philosophy

-+ GUI sucks : I want to edit my diagram from my text editor
++ **GUI sucks** : I want to edit my diagram from my text editor
-+ Less is more : I do not want to write a book for simple diagrams
++ **Less is more** : I do not want to write a book for simple diagrams
-+ It's Beautiful : I want a beautiful theme by default.
++ **It's Beautiful** : I want a beautiful theme by default.
 Tired of ugly diagrams
-+ It's Ugly : AAAH, the default theme sucks, let me make it myself - not implemented in 0.1.0
++ **It's Ugly** : AAAH, the default theme sucks, let me make it myself - not implemented in 0.1.0
-+ Code sucks : AAAH, code sucks, give me a GUI - not implemented in 0.1.0
++ **Code sucks** : AAAH, code sucks, give me a GUI - not implemented in 0.1.0
-+ Cross-platform : I'm sick of files that you can't edit without installing a gas-factory
++ **Cross-platform** : I'm sick of files that you can't edit without installing a gas-factory

 ## Get Started

 ### Installation

-You need python 2.7.x.
-Python 3 not tested yet.

-+ Download the latest stable version here (Alpha version: [0.1.0](https://github.com/rdroro/diy-diagram-it-yourself/archive/0.1.0.zip)).
-For the dev version : [Download](https://github.com/rdroro/diy-diagram-it-yourself/archive/master.zip)
-+ Unzip archive
-+ the tools is into diy-diagram-it-yourself/bin/diy

-If you want to use DIY everywhere just add it into your path:

-    export PATH=${PATH}:/path/to/unizpped-archive/diy-diagram-it-yourself/bin
+@todo Write the installation process via npm

 ### First test